-Just because an employer and employee entered into a separation agreement does not make it enforceable.
+Just because an employer and employee entered into a severance agreement does not make it enforceable.
 A common way to challenge a separation agreement after it has been signed is to challenge the legality or enforceability of the contract.
 Certain terms and provisions may be illegal as against public policy in Massachusetts.
-When unenforceable terms are part of the separation agreement, a court may be able to strike certain provisions or void the entire agreement.
+When unenforceable terms are part of the severance agreement, a court may be able to strike certain provisions or void the entire agreement.

-Disputes After Severance Agreements Are Signed
+Disputes After Severance Agreements are Signed

 After an employer and former employee have negotiated severance and terms of separation, it does not necessarily mean the relationship is over.
-An employee may come back to try and get out of the separation agreement, ask for more money, or threaten to file a lawsuit in violation of the agreement.
+An employee may come back to try and get out of the severance agreement, ask for more money, or threaten to file a lawsuit in violation of the agreement.
 Alternatively, if an employee does not abide by the terms of the agreement, the employer may need to file a claim to enforce the agreement or get back the severance compensation.

 Talk to an experienced Massachusetts business attorney if you are facing a lawsuit involving severance and separation agreements.
 Your attorney can help negotiate a settlement, enforce the terms of the agreement, or get financial damages for your losses.

 Massachusetts Severance and Separation Lawyer